eoli3n/eoli3n.github.io/_posts/_drafts/2023-01-08-from-calyxos-to-grapheneos.md

 - https://gitlab.com/secure-system/Insular
 - https://island.oasisfeng.com/

 You can find a comparison table of the three solutions on [the Insular Faq](https://secure-system.gitlab.io/Insular/faq.html#Insularcompare-with-island-and-shelter).
-As shelter is the only one which can "Block Contacts Searching", I would stick to it.
+As shelter is the only one which can "Block Contacts Searching", and provide cross profile file sharing, I would stick to it.

 > But do I even need profile isolation on GrapheneOS ?

 On GrapheneOS, apps execution is sandboxed.
 You can also deny storage and contact permission manually for an app.
 An alternative is to use [storage scopes](https://grapheneos.org/usage#storage-access).
 Storage scope can be enabled for an app, to ensure that it will only access files created by itself.

-### Others features
+Contact scope feature is planned.

+#### Backup

 Backup tool is [SeedVault](https://discuss.grapheneos.org/d/15-how-do-i-backup-my-phone), as in CalyxOS.
+You should be able to restore CalyxOS backups to GrapheneOS, but as I want to switch my app installation sources (from f-droid to ...), I will not test it.

+#### Webview

+!TOCHECK webview security

 ### TOTEST